Digital Devil Story: Megami Tensei II: Development

 While the original game was based on Nishitani's novels, for the second game Atlus decided to create an original story.
 The game's scenario, demon conversations and world design were written by Kazunari Suzuki, who had also worked on the original story elements for the first game.
 A second writer on the project was Ryutaro Ito.
 Work had already started on the project when he joined Atlus at the recommendation of Suzuki's father.
 Ito was responsible for much of the character dialogue, including the notably apathetic greetings of shop owners.
-The game's inclusion of multiple endings based on player choice for factions labelled "Law" and "Chaos" was intended to question the traditional ways the two sides were portrayed in mythology and popular culture: according to Okada, the aim was to make players question whether the forces of Law were an ideal faction and Chaos something to be abhorred.
 A controversial scene where the protagonist lost his arm was inspired by a scene in the second Star Wars movie The Empire Strikes Back.
 As a homage to the original novels by Nishitani, Ito included the name of the novels' protagonist during the closing segment of the game.

 Release

 Megami Tensei II was released for the Famicom by Namco on April 6, 1990, on a 4-megabit cartridge.
 The game was ported to mobiles; it released on September 1, 2006, for NTT DoCoMo models, and for the Vodafone live! service on December 1 of the same year.

 The game received an enhanced port for the Super Famicom by Japanese developer Opera House, combining the game with its predecessor.
 For this version, the graphics were reworked, the gameplay adjusted, and the demon artwork redrawn by Kaneko, who by then was established as the illustrator for the series.
 The music was arranged by Hitoshi Sakimoto.
 Titled Kyuuyaku Megami Tensei, the port was released on March 31, 1995.

 This version was re-released on the Virtual Console for Wii on July 3, 2012.
 No version of the game has been released outside Japan.
 This has been attributed to Nintendo's policy of censoring religious references in games, which rendered the early Megami Tensei titles unsuitable for localization due to their central religious elements.
 A fan translation of Kyuuyaku Megami Tensei was released on August 28, 2014.